Router Security IP Addresses Website by

 3. Decide which IP addresses within the subnet will be given out on a dynamic (on-demand) basis to devices that connect to the router.

 Every router has default values for the three decisions above and the defaults will, of course, work.
-Dealing with IP addresses and subnets is optional, but recommended for a few reasons.
+Dealing with IP addresses and subnets is optional when configuring a router, but recommended for a few reasons.

 For one, you will be a bit safer by not using the defaults.
 This is because some malware targets routers by their default IP address.
 Also, some devices on the Local Area Network work best with a static/permanent IP address and the defaults for your router may not allow for any static IP addresses.
 Using a subnet that is off the beaten path can also come in handy for VPNs.
 If, someday in the future, you setup a site to site VPN, having each site use its own subnet is cleaner and easier.
 And, should you ever want, or need, to plug one router into another router, it will not work well if each router uses the same subnet.